ietf-rats-wg/eat/draft-ietf-rats-eat.md

 The type of a CBOR-encoded nested token is always determined by the CBOR tag encountered after the byte string wrapping is removed in a CBOR-encoded enclosing token or after the base64 wrapping is removed in JSON-encoded enclosing token.

-The type of a JSON-encoded nested token is always determined by the string name in JSON-Selector and is always “JWT”, “BUNDLE” or a new name standardized outside this document for a further type (e.g., “UCCS”).
+The type of a JSON-encoded nested token is always determined by the string name in JSON-Selector and is always "JWT", "BUNDLE" or a new name standardized outside this document for a further type (e.g., "UCCS").
-This string name may also be “CBOR” to indicate the nested token is CBOR-encoded.
+This string name may also be "CBOR" to indicate the nested token is CBOR-encoded.

 "JWT":
 : The second array item MUST be a JWT formatted according to {{RFC7519}}